Reading note: Head North

 The time has come to tear up the Green Book and the Barnett Formula4 and replace them with a modern funding formula which works for the English regions and the home nations.

-If spending of state funds aren’t to be evaluated through cost-benefit analysis a the Green Book recommends, and ‘social’ considerations are given bigger priority - the Westminster establishment is going to win at that game every day of the week.
+That seems convenient, however it’s likely the Westminster establishment is going to win at that game every day of the week.
 Westminster politicians can and will rely on the argument that (expensive) projects in London benefit far more people that ‘low utilisation’ projects in the North.

 Credit where credit is due - it is true that HM Treasury needs serious reform.
-The current fiscal rules (discussed extensively in both Great Britain? and Failed State) are absolutely bonkers.

-Treating opex and capex as substitutable when balancing the budget books causes politicians to cancel long term infrastructure projects in order to meet the Treasury rules.
 The people that lose out on this the most live in the lowest density areas - namely the North.
 The current Labour government has all but committed to stick with them (as to not enrage the fiscally conservative in the party), much to the dismay of most modern economic thinkers.

 The saddest part of all this is it’s blatantly obvious that councils are excellent at service delivery (especially for the very young and very old) compared to their Westminster cousins.